Food insecurity among college students in the United States: Food pantries

 While food pantries can provide urgent, short-term resources, they are not a sustainable, long-term solution for students.
 College food pantries are usually managed by volunteers and have limited budgets and resources; as a result, they do not always have nutritious food available.
 Furthermore, although many students are aware of these campus pantries, some may be reluctant to actually use this resource because of the stigma attached to them.
 A studied showed that on campuses with food pantries, on average, only about half of the student population know of the pantry and only about one fourth of food-insecure students use the pantry.

+Community Assistance Programs

+Community based assistance programs, like food pantries, can cater to a large number of students with minimal effort.
+With the ability to be operated by a group of students, faculty, and staff volunteers, they can obtain materials and aid from a multitude of organizations in the community and within the school.